michaelDinelle/Edmonton-Property-Visualization/README.md

 ### IntelliJ IDEA

+# For first time use.
+Select File > Project Structure... and ensure that the Project SDK and language level are set to use `Java 17`.
+In the Maven view, under Plugins > dependency, double-click the `dependency:unpack` goal.
+This will unpack the native libraries into $USER_HOME/.arcgis.

+# Running after unpacking
 1. Open IntelliJ IDEA and select _File > Open..._.
 2. Choose the java-maven-starter-project directory and click _OK_.
 3. Open the Maven view with _View > Tool Windows > Maven_.